The GORUCK Bullet (15L) – Our Review

 What it sounds like...a lifetime guarantee!
 Read more here

-The GORUCK Bullet…Have a Plan for it, Even if the Plan is for it to be Stepping Stone…
+The GORUCK Bullet…Have a plan for it, even if the plan is for it to be a stepping stone…

 I can’t say the Bullet is the best ruck I own…and it’s certainly not my favorite.

-Yeah, it’s a generously priced, “entry-level” ruck, making it accessible to most people and if you don’t have any “serious” (as in heavy) rucking aspirations, it could serve you pretty well.
+Yeah, it’s a generously priced, “entry-level” ruck, making it accessible to most people and if you don’t have any super heavy rucking aspirations, it could serve you pretty well.
 Also, if you want the option for a bag to load up for a short trip or to double as a work bag, this 15l backpack has you covered.

 Overall Score